kedacore/keda-docs/content/docs/2.2/scalers/azure-event-hub.md

 - `unprocessedEventThreshold` - : Average target value to trigger scaling actions. (default: 64)
 - `blobContainer` - Container name to store checkpoint.
 This is needed when a using an Event Hub application written in dotnet or java, and not an Azure function

+> 💡 The Azure Storage connection string is not compatible with connection string created from a Shared Access Signature

 ### Authentication Parameters

 The common way of authenticating to Azure Event Hub is by using the connection string.
 However, you can use [Pod Identity](https://azure.github.io/aad-pod-identity/docs/demo/standard_walkthrough/) if you host your cluster in Azure AKS, and if have configured it to support Pod Identity.